alaurenson/Shantou-2018/Project/readme.md

 - Explore the output, download the alignment and the resulting phylogenetic tree.

 ### Extra: Kallisto data?
-Plot a histogram of relative expression for each gene
+Plot a histogram of relative expression for each gene.

 If I think that there will be time for this, I'll update this section.